lucaslk10/queue-manager/README.md

 # Queue Manager
-Manage new URLs to process from jobs list on DB, process them, then stores the http code and updated status, all using concurrency worker.
+Manage new URLs to process from jobs list on DB with Bull & Redis, process them, then stores the http code and updated status.

 # Technologies
 - Bull & Redis DB